kamkejj/lando-drupal9/README.md

     composer create-project drupal/recommended-project project-name

 ## PHPStorm And Xdebug
-* Since the port for http can change in Lando, such as when rebuilding Lando using https for Xdebug with PHPStorm makes sense
+* Since the port for http can change in Lando, such as when rebuilding Lando, using https for Xdebug with PHPStorm makes sense

 ## Troubleshooting Tips
 * Xdebug not working with PHPStorm